 Voice Assistants or virtual assistants have been around for years.
-Some people find them useful and prefer one over another, while others don’t even bother to use them.
+While some people can find them useful and prefer one over another, others don’t even bother to use them.

-Whether it’s to check the weather or to set a timer, the idea of the voice assistants is to interact with our devices, get things done without the need of touching them.
+Whether it’s to check the weather, to set a timer, or to see what’s on your calendar, the idea of voice assistants is to interact with our devices and get things done without the need of touching them.

 There are 4 popular voice assistants: Amazon Alexa, Google Assistant of Google, Siri of Apple, and Bixby of Samsung.
 So, which is the best voice assistant?
 They all have their pros and cons.

 These voice assistants also have similar functionalities, which makes it hard to compare them.
 Let’s take a quick look at them, and we’ll see how they stack up against each other.

 The world of voice assistants is expanding more than ever.
 More electronic devices come with a built-in one.
 Even Facebook has its own, in case you weren’t aware of that.

 Whether it’s a smartphone, smart speaker, or smart Home you’ll have a voice assistant you can rely on to complete tasks and be more productive.

 For the sake of this article, we’re only going to focus on voice assistants for smartphones.
 At the end of this guide, you should be able to find the best voice assistant that fits your needs.